eclipse-dataspace-protocol-base/DataspaceProtocol/specifications/common/terminology.md

 A set of rules, duties, and obligations that define the terms of use for a [=Dataset=].

+<dfn>Profile</dfn>

+A restriction or subset of a specification that enforces every occurrence of an externally defined class to be conformant with the original definition.

 <dfn>Provider</dfn>

 A [=Participant=] that offers a [=Dataset=].